nathan-folsom/jotai-composition/src/article.md

-# Composition in Reusable Components with Jotai, Part 1
+# Composable, Reusable Components with Jotai

-Part of a strong codebase is the tools and utilities that have been created to augment work within the environment, and reusable components are a big part of this.
+Part of a strong codebase is the tooling that has been built to augment work within the environment, and reusable components play a significant role.
 Well-designed common code can be the difference between enjoyable development and a massive headache, and is something I'm always trying to find new ways to think about it.
-At my current workplace I had the opportunity to start using a new state management library, Jotai, and it has led me to some interesting places.
-Recently, I started experimenting with patterns for maximizing composition in reusable React components.
-If you're not familiar with Jotai, you can [check it out here](https://jotai.org/) , or keep reading; it's not too complicated!
+I recently began working with Jotai for state management, and it has led to some interesting patterns for composition in reusable React components.
+If you're not familiar with Jotai, you can [check it out here](https://jotai.org/), or keep reading; it's not too complicated!

-To give an example, I'm using a generic picker component that renders a list of items, and allows the user to select some items.
-Here is a very minimal example that implements the most basic functionality.
-Some type definitions and styling have been omitted, [visit the GitHub repository](https://github.com/nathan-folsom/jotai-composition) to see all the code.
+For this example, I'm using a generic picker component that renders a list of items, and allows the user to select some.

+Throughout this article, some type definitions and styling have been omitted for brevity, [visit the GitHub repository](https://github.com/nathan-folsom/jotai-composition) to see all the code.

+Here is a very minimal example that implements the basic functionality:

     ...